 Linux may be more intimidating to the average user, but for those who possess the technical skills to take full advantage of it, this operating system can be incredibly powerful and rewarding.

-Obviously, there are advantages and disadvantages with both systems that are useful to know before making the decision on which is best for you.
+Naturally, there are advantages and disadvantages with both systems that are useful to know before making the decision on which is best for you.

-Windows vs Linux: History
+Windows vs Linux: A short history

 Following the formation of Microsoft, the first version of Windows, called Windows 1.0, was revealed in 1985.
-MS-DOS core, which it was based on, was at the time the most commonly utilised Program Manager for running applications.
+MS-DOS core, which it was based on, was at the time the most commonly utilized Program Manager for running applications.

+After that initial launch, its first major update arrived in 1987, followed by Windows 3.0 in the same year.
 This was a rapid journey of evolution and, in 1995, Windows 95 was born, probably the most widely used version yet.
 That version of Windows ran on a 32-bit user space and a 16-bit DOS-based kernel to enhance user experience.

 Since Windows 95, the operating system hasn’t changed a whole lot when it comes to its core architecture.
-However, a vast amount of features have been added to meet the needs of modern computing but many of the elements we recognise today were present in the former versions of the operating system.
+However, a vast amount of features have been added to meet the needs of modern computing but many of the elements we recognize today were present in the former versions of the operating system.

 One major shift happened with the launch of Windows ME in 2000.
 That was the last MS-DOS version of Windows, allowing for an even faster evolution of services since.
 However, some iterations of the platform still fared better than others and although it is still the most popular computing platform, users have dropped off over the years and migrated to other platforms, such as MacOS and Linux.

 Although it's still regarded as a very bare bones operating system, without a graphical interface like Windows, it has nevertheless grown considerably, with just a few lines of source code in its original release to where it stands today, containing more than 23.3 million lines of source code.